ManuelCau/useCallback-and-useMemo-case-study--counter/README.md

 `useMemo` is a React Hook that memoizes the **result of a function**, recalculating it only when its dependencies change.
 This prevents expensive computations from running on every render.

+## 🧱 React.memo

+`React.memo` is a Higher-Order Component (HOC) that memoizes a component, preventing unnecessary re-renders.
+When you wrap a functional component with React.memo, React will re-render it only if its props have changed (based on a shallow comparison).

+This is especially useful when:
+-You have a child component that receives props which do not change often.
+-The parent component re-renders frequently for other reasons.
+-You want to improve performance by avoiding useless re-rendering of the child.

+In this project, React.memo was used together with useCallback:
+React.memo keeps the child render stable if props don’t change. useCallback keeps the function reference stable so React considers the prop unchanged.
+Together, they prevent unnecessary renders and make the app more efficient.

 ---

 ## 🧩 In this example